October 31 – November 5, 2023 • Santa Monica

 1. Retained or employed by a company which has contracted with one or more IFTA Members for such company to distribute in at least one audio-visual medium a total of at least three Motion Pictures during the three years immediately before the AFM; or

-Buyer accreditation will not take place during AFM.
-To apply for accreditation, the Accreditation Form, available at Buyer Accreditation – American Film Market must be submitted no later than one month prior to the first day of the applicable AFM.
+Retroactive Buyer accreditation will not take place during AFM.
+To apply for accreditation, the Accreditation Form, available at Buyer Accreditation – American Film Market, must be submitted no later than October 11, 2024.

-Companies that purchase an Executive Badge, Executive Plus Badge or Platinum Badge may apply for buyer accreditation retroactively following the corresponding AFM.
+Companies that purchase an Executive Badge, or Platinum Badge may apply for buyer accreditation retroactively following the corresponding AFM.
 For consideration, applicants must apply for buyer accreditation on or before January 31st of the year following the AFM.
-If a company is approved in writing by AFM as an Accredited Buyer under the AFM Market Rules, the company may request a rebate for the difference between the amount paid for the Executive Badge, Executive Plus Badge or Platinum Badge and the cost of a comparable Buyer Badge.
+If a company is approved in writing by AFM as an Accredited Buyer under the AFM Market Rules, the company may request a rebate for the difference between the amount paid for the Executive Badge, or Platinum Badge and the cost of a comparable Buyer Badge.
 Executive Badge rebates will be based on Buyer Badge pricing.
-Executive Plus Badge and Platinum Badge rebates will be issued against the cost of the Buyer Plus Badge.
+Platinum Badge rebates will be issued against the cost of the Buyer Plus Badge.
 Rebates are available only for current employees of an Accredited Buyer.

 Badge Refunds

-Buyer Badges will be fully refunded provided that a written request for a refund is received by AFM at least twenty-seven (27) calendar days prior to the start of the applicable AFM.
-For requests received after such date but no later than thirty (30) calendar days after the end of the applicable AFM, a credit may, at IFTA’s sole discretion, be provided which may be used toward a credential of equal or greater value for the next subsequent AFM.
+Buyer Badges will be fully refunded provided that a written request for a refund is received by AFM no later than October 17, 2025.
+For requests received after such date, but no later than thirty (30) calendar days after the end of the applicable AFM, a credit may, at IFTA’s sole discretion, be provided which may be used toward a credential of equal or greater value for the next subsequent AFM.
 Such credit is valid only for the next subsequent AFM and for use by the same Accredited Buyer, which shall be subject to verification by AFM.
 No other transfer of credentials or payments are permitted.

 Accessibility

 IFTA is committed to providing a safe, productive, and harassment-free meeting environment at the American Film Market and other IFTA-sponsored events.
 IFTA holds these events to promote industry deal-making, learning, professional development, and networking opportunities.
-IFTA promotes equal opportunities and treatment for all participants.
-All Participants are expected to treat others with respect and consideration, follow all Market Rules, and alert staff or security of any dangerous situations, conduct concerning to any Participant that may be or is a violation of this Conduct Policy, or of anyone in distress.
+IFTA promotes equal opportunities and treatment for all Participants.
+All Participants are expected to treat others with respect and consideration, follow all Market Rules, and alert staff or security of any dangerous or concerning situations or conduct of any Participant that may be or is a violation of this Event Conduct Policy, or of anyone in distress.

 IFTA prohibits any form of harassment, sexual or otherwise.
-Accordingly, some behaviors are specifically prohibited, whether directed at other attendees, IFTA staff, speakers, exhibitors, or event venue staff: (1) Harassment or discrimination based on race, religion, age, gender, sexual orientation, gender identity, gender expression, disability, ethnicity, national origin, or other protected status; (2) Sexual harassment or intimidation, including unwelcome sexual attention, stalking (physical or virtual), or unsolicited physical contact; or (3) Yelling at, threatening, or personally insulting speakers (verbally or physically).
+Accordingly, some behaviors are specifically prohibited, whether directed at other Participants, IFTA staff, speakers, exhibitors, or any event venue staff including AFM Security, Hotel, Theater or any other AFM vendor staff: (1) Harassment or discrimination based on race, religion, age, gender, sexual orientation, gender identity, gender expression, disability, ethnicity, national origin, or other protected status; (2) Sexual harassment or intimidation, including unwelcome sexual attention, deliberate intimidation, stalking (physical or virtual), following, harassing photography or recording, displaying pornographic images in public spaces or unsolicited physical contact; (3) threats of any kind to other Participants, IFTA/AFM staff, Hotel staff, or any Person whatsoever; or (4) Possession or displaying of weapons, or any other violations of general security concerns at the AFM; or (5) engaging in any other type of behavior which IFTA determines, in its sole discretion, to be a violation of its Event Conduct Policy.
 Participants asked to stop engaging in hostile or harassing behavior are expected to comply immediately, and at IFTA’s sole discretion are subject to immediate expulsion from AFM and revocation of any Badge.

-At AFM and other IFTA events, Participants often combine professional activities with social interaction with other participants, venue staff, and other attendees.
-While IFTA encourages such networking and strengthening of connections between Participants, IFTA reserves the right to remove any AFM Participant whose social behavior is inappropriate, unwelcome, or violates this Conduct Policy, including, but not limited to continuing such behavior after notified that the behavior is unwanted, inappropriate or violates this Conduct Policy.
-IFTA also reserves the right to remove any Participant who appears inebriated or who engages in conduct that interferes with the ability of other attendees to participate in and enjoy the event.
+At AFM and other IFTA events, Participants often combine professional activities with social interaction with other AFM Participants, Hotel or Theater staff, and other third parties.
+While IFTA encourages such networking and strengthening of connections between Participants, IFTA reserves the right to remove any AFM Participant whose social behavior is inappropriate, unwelcome, or violates the Law or this Conduct Policy, including, but not limited to continuing such behavior after being notified that the behavior is unwanted, inappropriate or violates this Event Conduct Policy.
+IFTA also reserves the right to remove any Participant who appears inebriated or who engages in conduct that interferes with the ability of other AFM Participants to participate in and enjoy the event.
 IFTA may remove any individual regardless of AFM Badge status from attendance or other participation in AFM or any IFTA-sponsored event without warning or refund.
 If IFTA, in its reasonable judgment, determines that an individual has violated this Conduct Policy, IFTA may also prohibit the individual from attending or participating in future IFTA events and may also notify the individual’s employer of IFTA’s finding of a violation.
-IFTA will also report on the outcome of any investigation to individuals who have reported a violation of this Conduct Policy.
+IFTA reserves the right to report the outcome of any investigation to individuals who have reported a violation of this Conduct Policy.

 Temporary Office Space

-Participants may not use the Buyers Lounge to set up displays, distribute materials, reserve tables and/or chairs, or refer to it as its office location in marketing materials or advertising, print or electronic.
-This Lounge is exclusively available to AFM Participants with AFM Badges marked Buyer.
-Buyers may utilize the specific AFM services offered in the Buyers Lounge and have periodic meetings, provided that no Buyer shall use the Lounge as exhibition or permanent meeting spaces.
-Use of the Buyers Lounge by any Buyer for permitted purposes shall not exceed a daily limit of three (3) hours per Participant.
+Participants may not use the Buyers and Members Lounge to set up displays, distribute materials, reserve tables and/or chairs, or refer to it as its office location in marketing materials or advertising, print or electronic.
+This Buyers and Members Lounge is exclusively available to AFM Participants with AFM Badges marked Buyer or IFTA Members which are registered AFM Exhibitors (“Lounge”).
+Buyers and IFTA Members exhibiting at AFM as described above may utilize the specific AFM services offered in the Lounge and have periodic meetings, provided that no one should use the Lounge as an exhibition or permanent meeting space.
+Subject to space availability, AFM Buyers and IFTA Members are permitted to bring one badged AFM Participant as a guest in the Lounge.
+Use of the Lounge by anyone for permitted purposes shall not exceed a daily limit of three (3) hours per Participant.

 Distribution of Approved Publications